Compassionate Allowances - Part 2

 To prove that a Compassionate Allowance exists, you must have been diagnosed with one of the above conditions by your medical doctor and/or medical specialist.
 Depending on which Compassionate Allowance you are diagnosed with, a simple statement from your primary care physician is usually not enough to prove that a Compassionate Allowance exists.
 In most cases, these conditions must be diagnosed and documented through proper medical testing.
 Once this documentation is provided to the Social Security Administration, your claim is expedited through the process.
 This means that rather than waiting many months, maybe even years for your claim to be adjudicated, your case will make its way through the system in a matter of a days or just a couple of months.

 Beyond Compassionate Allowances cases, another type of case that receives preferential treatment from Social Security is called the TERI (Terminal Illness) case.
 These cases are termed "critical" by the Social Security Administration and must be handled in an expeditious manner because of their sensitivity.
 These cases may be identified by the Teleservice Center (TSC), Field Office (FO), or the Disability Determination Services (DDS).
-There are particular terms and particular situations in which both your Social Security attorney and the Social Security Administration look for when they determine whether or not a case can be classified as a TERI case.
+There are particular terms and particular situations in which both your Montgomery Social Security lawyer and the Social Security Administration look for when they determine whether or not a case can be classified as a TERI case.

 Situations that warrant a claim to be classified as a TERI case are: